quirinecker/dotfiles-modules/README.md

 <command to switch configuration> --override-input dotfiles-modules path:$(pwd)
 ```

-This will override the dotfiles-modules input witht the flake that is located in the current directory.
+This will override the dotfiles-modules input with the flake that is located in the current directory.
 You can see below some example usages of this option with different commands.

 ```bash